cocaine/cocaine-framework-python/docs/tools.rst

 cocaine-tool app upload
 ''''''''''''''''''''''''''''''''''''
-Upload application into the storage

-    :name: application name.
-    :manifest: path to application manifest json file.
-    :package: path to application archive.

-    >>> cocaine-tool app upload --name echo --manifest ~/echo/manifest.json --package ~/echo/echo.tar.gz Application echo has been successfully uploaded

-cocaine-tool app upload2
-''''''''''''''''''''''''''''''''''''
 Upload application with its environment (directory) into the storage.

-    Application directory must contain valid manifest file.
+    Application directory or its subdirectories must contain valid manifest file named `manifest.json` or `manifest` otherwise you must specify it explicitly by setting `--manifest` option.

     You can specify application name.
-By default, directory name is treated as application name.
+By default, leaf directory name is treated as application name.

+    If you have already prepared application archive (\*.tar.gz), you can explicitly specify path to it by setting `--package` option.
+Note, that PATH and --package options are mutual exclusive as well as --package and --venv options.

+    If you specify option `--venv`, then virtual environment will be created for application.

+    Possible values:
+        * N - do not create virtual environment (default)
+        * P - python virtual environment using virtualenv package
+        * R - ruby virtual environment using Bundler (not yet implemented)
+        * J - jar archive will be created (not yet implemented)

+    Algorithm of creating and configuring **python virtual environment** contains following steps:
+        * locating `virtualenv` module.
+It must be installed.
+        * creating clear virtual environment via `virtualenv` module.
+        * locating `manifest.json` or `manifest` file somewhere in the target directory or its subdirectories.
+        * creating `bootstrap.sh` scrips for correct starting application via virtual environment.
+        * cloning and installing cocaine-framework-python through git.
+        * locating `requirements.txt` or `requirements` file somewhere in the target directory or its subdirectories.
+        * installing all requirements specified in the file above (if it has been found)

+    You can control process of creating and uploading application by specifying `--debug=tools` option.
+This is helpful when some errors occurred.

+    Warning: creating virtual environment may take a long time and can cause timeout.
+You can increase timeout by specifying `--timeout` option.

     :path: path to the application root.
     :name: application name.
 If it is not specified, application will be named as its directory name.
+    :manifest: path to application manifest json file.
+    :package: path to application archive.
+    :venv: virtual environment type.
+This is optional parameter and does nothing if not specified.
+Otherwise virtual environment will be created and configured.

+    *The simplest usage*

+    >>> cd /home/user/your_app
+    >>> cocaine-tool app upload
+    Application your_app has been successfully uploaded

+    *But you can specify path directly as first positional argument like this*

-    >>> cocaine-tool app upload2 ~/echo
+    >>> cocaine-tool app upload ~/echo
     Application echo has been successfully uploaded

+    *Explicitly set application name*

-    >>> cocaine-tool app upload2 ~/echo TheEchoApp
+    >>> cocaine-tool app upload ~/echo --name TheEchoApp Application TheEchoApp has been successfully uploaded

+    *If you want to explicitly specify application archive*

+    >>> cocaine-tool app upload --name echo --manifest ~/echo/manifest.json --package ~/echo/echo.tar.gz Application echo has been successfully uploaded

+    *Let's create python virtual environment and see detail log*

+    >>> cocaine-tool app upload ~/echo --venv P --timeout 60 --debug tools You specified building virtual environment
+    It may take a long time and can cause timeout.
+Increase it by specifying `--timeout` option if needed cocaine.tools.installer: DEBUG   : Filenames found: [('../examples/echo/manifest.json', 111)] cocaine.tools: DEBUG   : Repository temporary path - "/var/folders/dx/sww3lm4j7x73x7x3njzv770jqq7lhf/T/tmpSO_cva/repo" cocaine.tools: DEBUG   : Creating virtual environment "P" ... cocaine.tools.installer: DEBUG   : Start installing python module ...
+    cocaine.tools.installer: DEBUG   : All requirements has been successfully installed cocaine.tools.installer: DEBUG   : Python module has been successfully installed cocaine.tools: DEBUG   : Creating package
-    Application TheEchoApp has been successfully uploaded
+    Application echo has been successfully uploaded

 cocaine-tool app remove
 ''''''''''''''''''''''''''''''''''''